UHDanke/gd_docs/bugs/bugs.md

 While the checkpoint / practice bug was fixed, restarting after completing a classic level places the camera locked group in the wrong position for that attempt.
 This only happens if the Move trigger is placed left or ontop of the level origin.

-## [2.207] Pausing a Move trigger stops objects with a hitbox based on frames instead of ticks
+## [2.207] Pausing a Move trigger stops objects without a hitbox based on frames instead of ticks

-Pausing a Move trigger stops the movement of objects, but objects with a hitbox are stopped on the next visual frame instead of the next tick.
+Pausing a Move trigger stops the movement of objects, but objects without a hitbox are stopped on the next visual frame instead of the next tick.

-This causes objects with a hitbox (spikes, solid blocks, collision objects) to offset from the position of objects without one (decoration, or using no touch).
+This causes objects without a hitbox (spikes, solid blocks, collision objects) to offset from the position of objects with one (decoration, or using no touch).

 Resuming undoes the offset.